NikolayDachev/ansible_collections/nikolaydachev/routeros_api/roles/ros_ip_ipsec/README.md

   Description: When is set to "True" will remove all installed SA RouterOS reference: https://wiki.mikrotik.com/wiki/Manual:IP/IPsec#Installed_SAs

-NOTE: Any "-" from RouterOS property is replaced with "_" for example in lease, "sa-dst-address" is "sa_dst_address", so the full var name is "ros_ip_ipsec_policy_sa_dst_address"
+NOTE: Any "-" from RouterOS property is replaced with "_" for example, "sa-dst-address" is "sa_dst_address", so the full var name is "ros_ip_ipsec_policy_sa_dst_address"

 Full variable list can be found under role defaults.